j0narch3r/project-log/README.md

 ### Genius

-Clarity.fm for creatives (coming soon to Assembly).
+On demand advice for  creatives.
 Founder.
+Focused on product, ux, strategy, growth.
+Coming soon to Assembly.

 # Projects sitting around in various stages of "development"